 Your WordPress hosting will play a role in your overall WordPress performance speed.

-A good shared hosting provider will take extra measures to ensure your site is optimised for performance.
+A good shared hosting provider will take extra measures to ensure your site is optimized for performance.

 But on shared hosting you are effectively sharing the same room with other customers.

-Therefore if one of your room mate’s site gets a lot of traffic, then it can have an impact on server performance, and of course your WordPress site.
+Therefore if one of your room mate’s sites gets a lot of traffic, then it can have an impact on server performance, and of course your WordPress site.

 They should also offer automatic backups, WordPress updates and security features to keep your site safe.